smartdevicelink/sdl_evolution/proposals/NNNN-high-level-interface-views-and-controllers.md

 #### SDLButtonView

-Every button view added to the view controller's view will be used for the soft button array in the `Show` RPC.
+Every button view added to the view controller's view will be used for the button managers `softButtons` array.
 If desired the app developer can manage the soft button views in a dedicated subview of type `SDLView`.

 ```objc
 @interface SDLButtonView : SDLView